Fifteen Guinea Special: Preservation of the locomotives

 All but one of the locomotives that hauled the train were immediately purchased straight from service and passed into preservation.

-45110 now resides on the Severn Valley Railway and has been named RAF Biggin Hill, though is currently on static display awaiting overhaul.
+45110 is now privately owned and until August 2023 was based on the Severn Valley Railway.
+For a while it carried the name RAF Biggin Hill, but has since had its nameplates removed.
+As of August 2023, 45110 is currently in storage awaiting an overhaul.
 While not purchased straight from service, 45305, the loco replaced by 45110, was also preserved after being sold to Albert Drapers and Sons Ltd. of Hull, where the scrapyard's owner, Albert Draper, saved the loco simply because it was the cleanest engine in the yard.
 Named Alderman A.E.
 Draper in preservation after the scrapyard owner who saved it, the loco is under the care of 5305 Locomotive Association, currently based at the Great Central Railway at Loughborough.

 70013 Oliver Cromwell is now part of the National Collection and was restored to mainline running in 2008, being based on the Great Central Railway when not on the main line.

 44871, owned by Ian Riley, is currently mainline operational and resides on the East Lancashire Railway.

 The only locomotive not preserved was LMS Black 5 no 44781, which was used for filming of the film The Virgin Soldiers at Bartlow, for which it was derailed and hung at an angle for visual effect.
 After filming was completed, an antique dealer enthusiast from Saffron Walden purchased it, but was unable to find the amount quoted by BR to recover the engine and re-rail it.
 It was then sold for scrap to Kings of Norwich and cut up on site.

-As well as the three locomotives, two Mark 1 TSO coaches used in the train, 4933 and 4937, have also been preserved on the East Lancashire Railway at Bury, itself not too far from the route of the original railtour, and are both currently in passenger use in British Rail Blue & Grey livery, which both vehicles were painted in on the original run.
+As well as the three locomotives, two Mark 1 TSO coaches used in the train, 4933 and 4937, have also been preserved on the East Lancashire Railway at Bury, itself not too far away from the route of the original rail tour, and are both currently in passenger use in British Rail Blue & Grey livery, which both vehicles were painted in on the original run.